coronel08/my-notes/notes/docs/aws.md

             -   TransactWriteItems/TransactGetItems - Transactions alloww to group multiple actions together and submit them as a single all or nothing operation.
         -   query - returns items based on filter or value. up to 1mb of data(efficient)
         -   scan - scans the entire table up to 1mb of data and filters out data(inefficient)
-    -   DAX - DynamoDB Accelerator, low latency cache with 5 minutes TTL for cache by default.
+    -   DAX - DynamoDB Accelerator / caching, low latency cache with 5 minutes TTL for cache by default.
 Reduces to microseconds (unlike Redis)
     -   Streams - changes in DynamoDB can be turned into a stream and read by Lambda and EC2 instances.
 Made of shards like Kinesis Data Streams.
 Streams are subject to a 24hr lifetime.
         -   Lambda - uses event source mapping with permissions.
 Invoked synchronously
         -   StreamViewType - determines what info is written to the stream